 - More than 6,500 doors were knocked to tell tenants about the rezoning process and to let them know about the visioning session.
 More than 322 business owners had conversations with members of the coalition about the rezoning, while all businesses got information and flyers and more than 2,000 community residents were called.

-- On October 21, 2015 we released our platform to over 700 residents, workers and city officials!
+- In October 2015 we released our platform to over 700 residents, workers, and city officials!
 Read the full policy platform in English here and in Spanish here!
 For a shorter version, go to the executive summary here in English and here in Spanish.

-- After the release of our policy platform, we spent the next four months engaging hundreds of residents in a process of prioritizing our recommendations.
-We then wrote a letter to City Planning outlining our recommendations and urging them to include our recommendations into the plan for Jerome Ave.
-We are still waiting to hear back from them.
+- After the release of our policy platform, we spent the next four months engaging hundreds of residents in the process of prioritizing our recommendations.
+We then wrote a letter to City Planning outlining our recommendations and urging them to include our recommendations in the plan for Jerome Ave.

 - At the first Jerome Avenue rezoning hearing in September 2016, over 500 workers and tenants rallied and marched to the hearing and testified for over 8 hours demanding the plan include the community’s recommendations or not move forward.